 Here, the moon was half way around the earth and my daughter was super excited to have made a perfect full Oreo moon.

-As we continued rotating the moon and observing the light that reflected off it, my daughter asked how long it took the moon to go around the earth.
-On average, it takes 29 days, 12 hours and 44 minutes, about the length of a month.
+We continued rotating the moon and observing the light that reflected off it.
+My daughter then asked how long it took the moon to go around the earth.
+I said that on average, it takes 29 days, 12 hours and 44 minutes, about the length of a month.

 Now, whenever we glance up at the night sky, my kiddos love trying to track the moon and name its phases.
 Any activity that encourages my kiddos to take a moment to observe the world (or universe) around them is a win in my book.